rezmansouri/dkist-seg/docs/week_4.md

 ### Two-phase training:
 1. Train on equiprobable classes
-2. Fine-tune (i.e., high-level feature layers) on hard classes
+2. Fine-tune (i.e., low-level feature layers at the top) on hard classes

 <a href="https://doi.org/10.1016/j.media.2016.05.004" target="_blank">Reference</a>